Cover photo courtesy of @thestyleodysseyblog.

 A cozy country tavern in the heart of Five Points where you can enjoy a CFS (country fried steak) or the iconic Arkansas Traveler.
 Keep an eye out of for the man in the bathtub up on the roof.
 Yep, you read that correctly.

-Little hole-in-the-wall known for burgers, fried chicken and sweet treats (we recommend a vanilla cone with rainbow sprinkles).
-Walk up to the window and place your order for a taste of good ole fashioned kindness.
+This little hole-in-the-wall is known for burgers, fried chicken and sweet treats (we recommend a vanilla cone with rainbow sprinkles).
+Walk up to the window and place your order for a taste of good ole-fashioned kindness.

 In 1980, Papa Jazz Record Shoppe opened its doors in the heart of Five Points on Greene Street—a few blocks away from the middle of the University of South Carolina campus.
 The beloved record shop has managed to evolve and thrive for almost 40 years, despite the national decline of retail shopping and the rise of downloading or streaming during the digital age.
 Perhaps now more than ever, the store continues to successfully support a steady clientele of treasure hunters—on a mission to find their favorite albums on vinyl.
 Papa Jazz’s prime location in the eclectic Five Points district + close vicinity to the University, staff with deep knowledge of niche music far beyond Top 40, and local reputation for probably having exactly what you’re searching for all contribute to its ability to steal the hearts of locals and visitors alike for the last 38 years.